 You blackout or forget things you did when drinking

 Drinking to the point of blacking out is hazardous, especially because it may place you in dangerous situations that you do not even remember the next day.
-If you continue to drink alcohol knowing you may black out, it’s a sign of an addiction.
+If you continue to drink alcohol knowing you may black out, it’s a sign of an addiction4.

 You experience withdrawal symptoms when you stop drinking

-If you stop drinking, you may notice alcohol withdrawal symptoms like tremors, sleep problems, sweating, nausea, vomiting, fever and restlessness appear within a few hours.
+If you stop drinking, you may notice alcohol withdrawal symptoms8 like tremors, sleep problems, sweating, nausea, vomiting, fever and restlessness appear within a few hours.
 In more severe cases, you may have serious withdrawal side effects, such as seizures and hallucinations.
 In rare instances, patients undergoing alcohol withdrawal can experience a potentially fatal condition called delirium tremens.

 Long-Term Effects of Alcohol